 New Arts Centre – Outwood Grange Academy – Wakefield

 Outwood Grange Academy

 Bowman Riley designed the new £6.5 million Sir Michael Wilkins Arts Centre at Outwood Grange Academy to house the departments of drama, dance, music and art.

 The new centre features a multi-purpose flexible performance space, galleries and state-of-the-art music recording studios, which used not only for teaching and performing spaces but also allow collaborative working with visiting arts practitioners and community use.

-A significant challenge has been to design the new building on a well-developed site.
+A significant challenge was to design the new building on a well-developed site.
 We carefully considered the masterplanning of the site and enabling projects to ensure that the new arts centre will not stymie future developments at the school site.

-The arts centre project has a limited budget, so it is important that we maximise all available space to ensure the best value from the school’s investment.
+The project had a limited budget, so it was important that we maximised all available space to ensure the best value from the school’s investment.

 Skipton, North Yorkshire